djeada/Linux-Notes/notes/sed_and_awk.md

 Use <i>awk</i> when the text resembles rows and columns, or "records" and "fields," as <i>awk</i> calls them.
 When compared to <i>sed</i>, it uses far more robust programming constructs like if/else, while, do/while and for loops.
 Variables and single-dimension associative arrays are fully supported, as are multi-dimension arrays.
-Mathematical procedures are similar to those used in C programming language.
+Mathematical operations are similar to those used in the C programming language.

 Extract fields 1, 5, and 3: